-People across neurotypes perform repetitive behaviours to increase or lower self-regulation [21]. what the autistic community refer to as stimming [116, 17, 63].
-As anxiety is found to be higher when exposed to social contexts [102], and stimming is used as a strategy to lower anxiety [17, 117], it is only logical that to support a socially engaged play experience, we account for factors that affect children's anxiety levels and ability to self-regulate through adjustments of environments and attitudes of non-autistic adults and researchers toward neurodivergence.
+People across neurotypes perform repetitive behaviours to increase or lower self-regulation [21], what the autistic community refer to as stimming [17, 63, 115].
+As anxiety is found to be higher when exposed to social contexts [101], and stimming is used as a strategy to lower anxiety [17, 116], it is only logical that to support a socially engaged play experience, we account for factors that affect children's anxiety levels and ability to self-regulate through adjustments of environments and attitudes of non-autistic adults and researchers toward neurodivergence.
 Given this and the fact that technology permeates our lives, we suggest expanding the design space of technologies for socially engaged play to be more inclusive.

 Recent research within HCI highlights concerns about what the interventions and technologies developed are for and who benefits from them.
 Spiel and Gerling [2020] reveal that half of the corpus of the research they reviewed focused on educational goals, followed a medicalised approach, and developed technologies which were "driven by factors extrinsic to neurodivergent interests" [Ibid].
-There is a tendency among HCI researchers to see differences (i.e. the autistic way of being/self-expressing) as problematic and in 'need of assessment', 'correction' 'intervention' or 'improvement' [Ibid].
-Autistic children, therefore, especially non-conventionally speaking ones, might be disadvantaged in fully experiencing their rights to relax, play, self-express and be respected for who they are because of the different ways they play, communicate, and participate.
+There is a tendency among HCI researchers to see differences (i.e., the autistic way of being/self-expressing) as problematic and in "need of assessment", "correction", "intervention", or "improvement" [Ibid].
+Autistic children, therefore, especially non-conventionally speaking ones, might be disadvantaged in fully experiencing their rights to relax, play, self-express, and be respected for who they are because of the different ways they play, communicate, and participate.

-More recent studies on play and autism are mainly focused on touchless or screen-based devices, robots, and virtual environments (VE) [9, 74, 83, 100].
-Fewer researchers have investigated the potential of TUIs to foster socially engaged and spontaneous play of and between autistic children [27, 30, 33, 108, 29].
+More recent studies on play and autism are mainly focused on touchless or screen-based devices, robots, and virtual environments (VE) [9, 74, 83, 99].
+Fewer researchers have investigated the potential of TUIs to foster socially engaged and spontaneous play of and between autistic children [27, 29, 30, 33, 107].
 Although these approaches are critical to designing technologies that promote social integration (instead of social exclusion) and contribute to creating mutual understanding and social inclusion in some children, they rely on verbal skills and design activities rather than play experiences.
-Yet, this reliance on verbal skills might further exclude many autistic children since around 40% of them are reported to be 'nonverbal' [119, 149].
+Yet, this reliance on verbal skills might further exclude many autistic children since around 30% of autistic children are reported to be "nonverbal" [119].
 Therefore, it is essential to expand the research space to also cater to the needs of those children who are minimally or nonverbal.
 We use the term minimally verbal to nonverbal to identify those children who do not use spoken language as conventionally understood but might nonetheless express themselves by using their voices (i.e., through echolalia and/or other sounds).

-As technology permeates deeper and deeper into our everyday lives, it becomes increasingly vital that we develop an understanding of how we can create digital ecologies [113] to support social inclusion and play for non-conventionally verbal autistic children who are at higher risk of, i.e., developing mental health problems due to lack of acceptance [96], feeling disempowered [130], bullying [28, 16, 20] and isolation [73, 79] - that could be further amplified by the lack of 'functional language' as the dominant discourse understands it.
+As technology permeates deeper and deeper into our everyday lives, it becomes increasingly vital that we develop an understanding of how we can create digital ecologies [112] to support social inclusion and play for non-conventionally verbal autistic children who are at higher risk of developing mental health problems due to lack of acceptance [95], feeling disempowered [129], bullying [16, 20, 28] and isolation [73, 79] - that could be further amplified by the lack of "functional language" as the dominant discourse understands it.
 While the drive to explore new technological opportunities might be high within the field of HCI, the necessity to develop approaches and designs that understand, accommodate, value, and embrace a diverse variety of people is higher and requires careful consideration.

-&lt;sup>1 Throughout the body of text, we used single inverted commas to display our disagreement with normative terms used throughout the paper to reflect on the normalised use of ableist language critically Skoog, http://skoogmusic.com/, Accessed 2020/04/20
+&lt;sup>1Throughout the body of text, we used single inverted commas to display our disagreement with normative terms used throughout the article to reflect on the normalised use of ableist language critically.